smashdevcode/getting-started-with-aspnet-core/demos.md

  * Items typically have their own dependencies, so this list of dependencies does not represent the full list of NuGet packages that your app depends on.
 * The `frameworks` property lists the frameworks that we're targeting, in this case `netcoreapp1.0` which is .NET Core.

-This file becomes bigger for ASP.NET Core apps.
+This file becomes more complicated for ASP.NET Core apps.

 ## Simple Web App